EmoticonOrden/busto-mailserver/README.md

    * For what suits you in `mailserver.env`. (advanced server configuration)
 5. Make folder "certs" in container folder and in it generate EC keys for encryption module through this command: `openssl ecparam -name prime256v1 -genkey | openssl pkey -out ecprivkey.pem | openssl pkey -in ecprivkey.pem -pubout -out ecpubkey.pem`
 6. Generate cerificates for secure connections: `sudo certbot --apache/--nginx/--certonly -d example.com` (replace example.com with your mail domain and use one of preffered options for certificate obtaining).
+7. Make `dkim` folder
-7. All set for first deploy, use `sudo docker-compose up -d` for the first run!
+8. All set for first deploy, use `sudo docker-compose up -d` for the first run!
-8. But I think you want emails to reach their senders, right?
+9. But I think you want emails to reach their senders, right?
 So now we need to configure the DKIM.
-For this we need make folder in container for DKIM or mount folder in `compose.yaml` (already mounted, just uncomment and make it in container folder).
+For this we need make folder in container for DKIM or mount folder in `compose.yaml` (already mounted, just uncomment the desired line in `compose.yaml`).
-9.
+10.